nabeel-sadiq/video-downloader/README.md

 pip install -r requirements.txt python run main.py
 ```
-It should ask you for the video URL, give it the youtube video link and it will automatically download it on your desktop.
+It should ask you for the video URL, give it the video video link and it will automatically download it on your desktop.